OP-TEE/optee_os/documentation/rpi3.md

 ## 4.1 Root file system
 Currently we are using a cpio archive with busybox as a base, that works fine and has a rather small footprint it terms of size.
-However in some cases it's conventient to use something that reminds of what is used in distros.
+However in some cases it's convenient to use something that reminds of what is used in distros.
 For example having the ability to use a package manager like apt-get, pacman or rpm, to make it easy to add new applications and developer tools.